zchee/neovim-wiki/GSoC-2017-Ideas.md

 **Description:**
 Neovim plugin tools can be developed for multiple user types.
-For regular users the `:CheckHealth` command could be improved to detect clashes or missing requirments of plugins.
+For regular users the `:CheckHealth` command could be improved to detect clashes or missing requirements of plugins.
 Users looking to embed neovim into application could make use of an sdk to build an Intellij like Plugin Manager.